gid-ctrl/gid-ctrl/README.md

 Full Stack Software Developer
 -----------------------------

 Enthusiastic junior software developer with a background in Law looking to launch a career in Tech.
-Always had an interest and desire in computing, as shown by achieving distinctions in GCSE and A-Level results.
-Driven to fulfill goals and aspirations, I pursued qualifications in software development.
+Always had an interest and desire in computing.
+Driven to fulfill goals and aspirations, I pursued qualifications in software development by getting certification Full Time Software Developer.
 Skilled in various programming languages and proficient in front-end and back-end development.
 Passionate about staying at the forefront of technological advancements and tackling challenges.
-Proven track record of delivering impactful projects.
 Excited to continuously hone skills and contribute effectively as a junior developer in the dynamic tech industry.

 * 🌍  I'm based in London, United Kingdom
 * 🖥️  See my portfolio at [Gideon Usenbor Portfolio](http://j)